w3c/wai-website/pages/teach-advocate/accessibility-training/topics.md

 - [Web Accessibility First Aid: Approaches for Interim Repairs](https://www.w3.org/WAI/impl/improving) - approaches to make the process of improving accessibility more efficient and effective
 - [Planning and Managing Web Accessibility](https://www.w3.org/WAI/impl/) - considerations for the planning process for implementing web accessibility
 - [Easy Checks - A First Review of Web Accessibility](/test-evaluate/preliminary/) - provides step-by-step guidance and brief explanations for checking some aspects of accessibility.
-- [WCAG-EM Overview: WCAG Evaluation Methodology](/test-evaluate/conformance/) - introduces an approach for determining conformance to Web Content Accessibility Guidelines (WCAG)
+- [WCAG-EM Overview: WCAG Evaluation Methodology](/test-evaluate/conformance/) - introduces an approach for determining conformance to Web Content Accessibility Guidelines (WCAG).

 ### Suggestions for speakers